trytoolchest/toolchest-client-python/docs/user/quickstart.rst

-Here, `your_tool` is the name of the command that you would use, and `YOUR_CUSTOM_TOOL_ARGS` is a string containing all the arguments that you would normally pass to the tool.
+Here, `your_tool` is the name of the command that you would use, and `YOUR_CUSTOM_TOOL_ARGS` is a string containing all the arguments that you would normally pass to the tool, outside of input and output filepath arguments.

 Note that `YOUR_CUSTOM_TOOL_ARGS` should **not** include any arguments related to the input and output file paths; these will be automatically handled by the